-- (27) Promulgate and implement a rule for higher education governing boards and institutions, except the exempted schools, to follow when considering capital projects pursuant to §18B-19-1 et seq. of this code, which rule shall provide for appropriate deference to the value judgments of governing boards under the jurisdiction of the commission; - (28) Submit to the appropriate agencies of the executive and legislative branches of state government an appropriation request that reflects recommended appropriations for the commission and the governing boards under its jurisdiction.
-The commission shall submit as part of its appropriation request the separate recommended appropriation request it received from the council, both for the council and for the governing boards under the council's jurisdiction, including the exempted schools.
-The commission annually shall submit the proposed allocations based on each institution's progress toward meeting the goals of its compact; - (29) The commission may assess institutions under its jurisdiction, including the exempted schools, for the payment of expenses of the commission or for the funding of statewide higher education services, obligations, or initiatives related to the goals set forth for the provision of public higher education in the state: Provided, That the commission may not assess institutions pursuant to this subdivision on or after July 1, 2018; - (30) Promulgate rules allocating reimbursement of appropriations, if made available by the Legislature, to governing boards for qualifying noncapital expenditures incurred in providing services to students with physical, learning, or severe sensory disabilities; - (31) Pursuant to §29A-3A-1 et seq. and §18B-1-6 of this code, promulgate rules necessary or expedient to fulfill the purposes of this chapter;

-(32) Determine when a joint rule among the governing boards under its jurisdiction is necessary or required by law and, in those instances, in consultation with the governing boards under its jurisdiction, promulgate the joint rule;

-- (33) Promulgate and implement a rule jointly with the council whereby course credit earned at a community and technical college transfers for program credit at any other state institution of higher education and is not limited to fulfilling a general education requirement; - (34) By October 1, 2011, promulgate a rule pursuant to §18B-10-1 of this code, establishing tuition and fee policy for all governing boards under the jurisdiction of the commission, except the exempted schools.
-The rule shall include, but is not limited to, the following: - (A) Differences among institutional missions;
+- (23) Submit to the appropriate agencies of the executive and legislative branches of state government an appropriation request that reflects recommended appropriations for the commission and the governing boards under its jurisdiction including the statutorily and administratively exempted schools.
+The commission shall submit as part of its appropriation request the separate recommended appropriation request it received from the council, both for the council and for the governing boards under the council's jurisdiction.
+The commission annually shall submit the proposed allocations based on the funding formula model required by subdivision (a)(2) of this section; - (24) Promulgate rules allocating reimbursement of appropriations, if made available by the Legislature, to governing boards for qualifying noncapital expenditures incurred in providing services to students with physical, learning, or severe sensory disabilities; - (25) Pursuant to §29A-3A-1 et seq. and §18B-1-6 of this code, promulgate rules necessary or expedient to fulfill the purposes of this chapter and Chapter 18C of this code; - (26) Determine when a joint rule among the governing boards under its jurisdiction is necessary or required by law and, in those instances, in consultation with the governing boards under its jurisdiction, promulgate the joint rule; - (27) Promulgate and implement a rule jointly with the council whereby course credit earned at a community and technical college transfers for program credit at any other state institution of higher education and is not limited to fulfilling a general education requirement; - (28) Promulgate a rule pursuant to §18B-10-1 of this code establishing tuition and fee policy for all governing boards under the jurisdiction of the commission, except the statutorily and administratively exempted schools.
+The rule shall include, but is not limited to, the following: - (A) Differences among institutional missions: - (B) Strategies for promoting student access;

-- (B) Strategies for promoting student access; - (C) Consideration of charges to out-of-state students; and - (D) Such other policies as the commission and council consider appropriate; - (35) Assist governing boards in actions to implement general disease awareness initiatives to educate parents and students, particularly dormitory residents, about meningococcal meningitis; the potentially life-threatening dangers of contracting the infection; behaviors and activities that can increase risks; measures that can be taken to prevent contact or infection; and potential benefits of vaccination.
-The commission shall encourage governing boards that provide medical care to students to provide access to the vaccine for those who wish to receive it; and - (36) Notwithstanding any other provision of this code to the contrary sell, lease, convey, or otherwise dispose of all or part of any real property that it owns, in accordance with §18B-19-1 et seq. of this code. - (37) Policy analysis and research focused on issues affecting institutions of higher education generally or a geographical region thereof; - (38) Development and approval of institutional mission definitions except the exempted schools, including use of incentive funds to influence institutional behavior in ways that are consistent with public priorities;
+161 (C) Consideration of charges to out-of-state students; and 162 (D) Such other policies as the commission and council consider appropriate; 163 (29) Notwithstanding any other provision of this code to the contrary sell, lease, convey, or 164 otherwise dispose of all or part of any real property that it owns, in accordance with §18B-19-1 et 165 seq. of this code; 166 (30) Policy analysis and research focused on issues affecting institutions of higher 167 education generally or a geographical region thereof; 168 (31) Development and approval of institutional mission definitions except the statutorily 169 and administratively exempted schools: Provided, That the commission may use funds 170 appropriated by the Legislature for incentive funds to influence institutional behavior in ways that 171 are consistent with public priorities, including the statutorily and administratively exempted 172 schools; 173 (32) Academic program review and approval for governing boards under its jurisdiction, 174 except the statutorily and administratively exempted schools.
+The review and approval includes 175 use of institutional missions as a template to judge the appropriateness of both new and existing 176 programs and the authority to implement needed changes.
+177 (A) The commission's authority to review and approve academic programs for the 178 statutorily and administratively exempted schools is limited to programs that are proposed to be 179 offered at a new location not presently served by that institution: Provided, That West Virginia 180 University and the West Virginia University Institute of Technology are subject to the commission's 181 authority as provided in §18B-1C-2 of this code.
+182 (B) In reviewing and approving academic programs, the commission shall focus on the 183 following policy concerns:

+(ii) New programs which require significant additional expense investments for the institution also receives approval for expanding the institutional mission;